Saturday, July 13, 2024

 It was legitimately difficult to tell which species of children was more sad about us having to head back to the boat.
 But once we got there, the kids were happy to warm up with a cup of tea.

 As you can tell from the beach photos above, it was a bit overcast.
 Coupled with the cold current, that led to a pretty chilly afternoon.
-It also led to a rough trip to our next and final stop, San Cristobal.
-To be honest, it would have been a pretty miserable journey if we didn't have the most amazing distraction from our sea sickness.
+It also led to a pretty choppy trip to our next and final stop, San Cristobal.
+To be honest, it would have been a miserable journey if we didn't have the most amazing distraction from our sea sickness.

 Through our closed eyes in the ship's dining area, we heard Ivan call our kids over to show them something.